 - Stone Haven – a dedicated website offering free information specifically highlighting Retirement Advantage products.

-- Sun Life – one of the largest life insurance companies in the world, and also one of the oldest, with a history spanning back to 1865
+- Sun Life – one of the largest life insurance providers in the world, and also one of the oldest, with a history spanning back to 1865

 - Which – they specialise in spreading awareness on the legal implications of lifetime mortgages and reversion plans.

 - Yorkshire Bank – a trustworthy bank that was founded in 1859 as the West Riding Penny Savings Bank and adopted its present name in 1959.

 Building Societies Offering Lifetime Mortgages or Retirement Interest-Only Mortgages